-- Demonstrate leadership knowledge founded on biblical and theological - Practice functional leadership skills; - Exhibit leadership skills for use in life and ministry; - Possess an ability to recognize and appreciate one's own cultural and social traditions as well as the ability to understand and appreciate cultural, religious, and political diversity within the human experience, both locally and globally as it relates to leadership; - Demonstrate an ability to analyze carefully and critically information and ideas from multiple sources and perspectives; - Demonstrate the ability to adhere to professional, ethical standards, including confidentiality, sensitivity when working with diverse populations and responsibility for professional growth
+- Demonstrate leadership knowledge founded on biblical and theological principles. - Practice and exhibit functional leadership skills for practical and ministry use. - Possess an ability to recognize and appreciate one's own cultural and social traditions as well as the ability to understand and appreciate cultural, religious, and political diversity within the human experience, both locally and globally as it relates to leadership - Demonstrate an ability to analyze carefully and critically information and ideas from multiple sources and perspectives - Demonstrate the ability to adhere to professional, ethical standards, including confidentiality, sensitivity when working with diverse populations and responsibility for professional growth